A Comparison of Utility Debt Management in Orange and Rockland and Central Hudson

 Winter heating and summer cooling use a substantial amount of energy in your home.
 But which costs more on average?

-You’d think this simple question would have a simple answer.
+You might think this simple question would have a simple answer.
 But the kind of energy you use in the winter probably isn’t the same energy you use in the summer.
-And when looking for averages, your neighbors may not use the same energy as you in either season or at all.
+And when looking for an average cost, your neighbors may not use the same energy as you in either season, or at all.
 Energy sources won’t have the answers we need — we have to observe our climate instead.

 Imagine if it was over 90°F every single day for all of July this year.
-That’s the amount of 90°F or higher days (over the course of a year) that Region 5 of New York may experience by the end of the 2020s.
+That’s how many “extreme heat days” (above 90°F) that Region 5 of New York may experience over the course of a year by the end of the 2020s.

-The Hudson River Estuary Program (HREP) estimates that, by the end of the decade, Region 5 (the green area) will have 26 to 31 days that are 90°F yearly.
-Region 2 of New York (the orange area on the map) will have 19 to 25 days a year that are above 90°F. These numbers are double the 10-12 days above 90°F each region had in the baseline era of 1971-2000.
+The Hudson River Estuary Program estimates that, by the end of the decade, the Hudson Valley will have between 19 and 31 days that are above 90°F every single year.
+The number of extreme heat days is doubling from the 10-12 days above 90°F in the baseline era of 1971-2000.

-While that indicates we’ll need less heating in the winters, we’ll need more energy to stay cool in the summers as well.
-Regions 2 and 5 used to have 1-2 heat waves a year with 4 days each during the baseline era.
+While that indicates we’ll need less heating in the winters, we’ll need more energy to stay cool in the summers.
+The Hudson Valley regions used to have 1-2 heat waves a year with 4 days each during the baseline era.
 But by the end of the decade, both regions could have 3 or 4 heat waves a yearwith 5 days each.

 In 2020, environmental health scientists at Columbia University Mailman School of Public Health and the University of Washington published a study that examined severe weather-driven power outages in New York State between 2017 and 2020.
 The study suggests that, of all urban areas outside of New York City, the Hudson Valley and Long Island had the most severe weather-driven power outages.
 And power outages are more likely to happen when temperatures go above 86°F in all non-NYC urban areas.
 That means more power outages in Kingston are more likely as we see more days of 90°F or higher per year.